downarowiczd/downarowiczd.github.io/docs/posts/2023-10-13-BigONotation.md

 ---
 title: Big O Notation
-description: Big O Notation is used to describe how long an alogrithm will take to run in the worst case scenario.
+slug: Big O Notation is used to describe how long an alogrithm will take to run in the worst case scenario.
+date: 2023-10-13
+authors:
+    - downardo
 ---

 ## Alogrithm